bernardanderson/BangazonTaskTracker/README.md

    `dotnet ef migrations add InitialCreate -c BangazonContext`
     * Apply the migration to the Db:
    `dotnet ef database update -c BangazonContext`
-4. On first run the Database will be seeded with a single user task
+4. On first run the Database will be seeded with two user tasks

 #### API Access
 The default domain/port of the package is - localhost:1479